Iron Horse Park

 This policy is intended to guide the Park District in decision-making with regards to sport fields within your parks.
 Further, the policy protects Centerville and Washington Township taxpayers with a fair and equitable system to require nonresident participants of sport teams and organizations to pay a nominal fee towards the care and maintenance of the fields.

 The policy recognizes the symbiotic relationship between the community’s youth sport organizations and the Park District.
-These non-profit organizations provide a valuable community recreation opportunity with mostly volunteer workforce.
+These non-profit organizations provide a valuable community recreation opportunity with a mostly volunteer workforce.
 By doing so, the organizations alleviate the need for residents’ taxes to be channeled to the administration of youth sports.
-The community as a whole contributes tax revenues to build and maintain sport fields for all.
+The community as a whole contributes tax revenues to build and maintain sports fields for all.
 “Recognized Organizations” receive higher priority for use and scheduling in exchange for the recreation service they provide to the community.

-Use of all fields will be influenced and guided by the Park Board’s commitment to maintaining a high standard of playability and safety.
+The use of all fields will be influenced and guided by the Park Board’s commitment to maintaining a high standard of playability and safety.

 Definitions